 We have slowly started to fall into a routine, and the days are a touch more predictable.
 As predictable as they can be with kids, I should say.
 We’re adjusting to the new rhythm of life and the girls are adjusting to the arrival of a new sister.
 Poppy is a little empath and of the two girls she has – unsurprisingly – coped more easily.
 Of course, she’s already been through it once before but she’s also old enough to have real conversations with.
 Yes, she struggles with some of the changes, but, significantly, she is able to understand why things have changed.
 She is also able to comprehend that this particular phase of life is only temporary and that there are benefits and rewards to being an older, big sister.
 Tallulah on the other hand, is struggling a bit more.
 The combination of her young age and now being a middle child has made it tough, and I often find myself worrying that she sometimes feels lost in the chaos of everyday.
-Finding pieces of time to spend with each of the girls individually is challenging, but the way that it makes them light up shows me just how appreciated it is and just how important it is that we take the time to check in with them.
+Finding pieces of time to spend with each of the girls individually is challenging, but the way that it makes them light up shows me just how appreciated it is and just how worthwhile it is.

 MENTALLY AND PHYSICALLY

 Sybil’s birth was induced (all three of my girls were, so it’s all I know) and of all three of my labours and births, hers was closest to my ‘ideal birth’ as it required the least amount of intervention.
-Physically, recovering from the birth has been rather smooth sailing, but the exhaustion, oh man, the exhaustion.
+Physically, recovering from the birth has been rather smooth sailing, but the exhaustion is next-level.
 There has been six years between my first and last baby and I can feel it most in the sheer amount of exhaustion I feel everyday.
-And the baby brain, the baby brain is unreal.
+The baby brain is unreal too.
 Most days it’s all I can do to string a sentence together.

 I have made no secret of the fact that I struggled greatly with postnatal anxiety and panic following Poppy’s birth, and then again to a much lesser extreme after Tallulah’s.
 This time around I am ready and prepared for it, and am trying to listen to my body and pay attention to my warning signals.
 Perhaps a sign that I am becoming increasingly self aware is the fact that I felt the baby blues much more acutely after Sybil’s arrival than I did with the other girls.
 Regardless, one thing it did show me was how difficult it must be to experience and try to make sense of new motherhood with postpartum depression.
 It is one thing to read the textbooks and have a preconceived perception of what something you’ve had no experience of is going to be like, and quite another to have lived through this immense challenge.
 I won’t attempt to compare my one day of (admittedly, deep blue) baby blues, but as someone who has never experienced depression but who often works professionally with those that have, it has given me a great deal of insight.

 This past month has simultaneously been the most trying time of my life and the most blissful.
-Admittedly, most of it feels like chaos, but I’m learning to (or trying to) embrace it.
+Admittedly, most of it feels like perpetual chaos, but I’m learning to (or trying to) embrace it.
 It surely isn’t going to change anytime soon.
 With each child I’ve learned to slow down a bit more, worry a bit less – which is lucky because it frees up plenty of mind space to ruminate over challenges arising from feisty five-year-olds.
-At the risk of sounding like a cliche (what the hell, I’m going to say it anyway), the moments are fleeting and I’m clinging to these days, whatever they hold, because in a blink of an eye they will be nothing more than a memory.
+At the risk of sounding like a walking, talking cliche again (oh, what the hell), the moments are fleeting and I’m clinging to these days, whatever they hold, because in a blink of an eye they will be nothing more than a memory.